IN2-Moist/2Take1-Moist-Script/README.md

  (But be aware these can only be used a limited amount of times per player per session)

 Dispatch Cops to Player Location
- (Still testing but i seen undercover cops in the street after using this in a session)
+ (Still testing but I seen undercover cops in the street after using this in a session)

 Gangs will Hassle Player
  Nearby Gangs will Hassle Player

 Spam Invites
- Spams Apartment & Buisness Invites Sending the Player Around The Map
+ Spams Apartment & Business Invites Sending the Player Around The Map

 Disable Player Interior
  Unloads the interior the player is in